splace/os/xattribs/README.md

      go get github.com/splace/os/xattribs

-uses: (basically about avoiding a separate config file so allowing persistence if not able to add files, and ease of copying wilst retaining persistence, without using a folder.)
+uses: (basically about avoiding a separate config file so allowing persistence if not able to add files, and ease of copying whilst retaining persistence, without using a folder.)

 attach expensive to parse file info.

 backup a files original name before performing complex batch renaming.

-persist options to an executable.
+persist options to an executable directly.

 docs: